mongrail/mongrail/README.md

 NOTE: The mongrail program has been replaced by mongrail2 available at [https://github.com/mongrail/mongrail2](https://github.com/mongrail/mongrail2).
 This version is retained only for verifying results from the original program.
+The mongrail program is no longer actively maintained and should not be used for data analysis intended for publication.

 # MONGRAIL